21stcenturyna/21stcenturyna.github.io/index.md

 ## Registration

 Registration details will be posted at a later date.
+In addition to plenary talks, the conference will have contributed talks by participants who would like to speak.

 ## Contact